Neargye/nameof/README.md

 * Nameof returns `std::string_view`.
 If argument does not have name, returns empty string.

-* Nameof expression argument are identified, but do not evaluated.
+* Nameof expression argument are identified, but are not evaluated.

 * Nameof type returns compiler-specific type name.